BiCroLab/FISH_course_HT_2026/dry/Deconwolf_installation.md

-# Mini Guide to use and install Deconwolf on our HPC
+# Mini Guide to use Deconwolf on our HPC

 This guide explains first how to convert `.nd2` microscopy files into `.tif` format and then how to process them with [`Deconwolf`](https://github.com/elgw/deconwolf) (dw).